 Sophia England BA, PGDip, MBACP (Accred) Counsellor and Psychotherapist

 In response to the COVID-19 outbreak, I'm offering sessions over the phone or virtually on Skype.

 Feel like you’ve lost control?
 Undergoing a big change?
 Or need to talk to a professional?

 Counselling can help you.

-I work with people to make sense of their issues and concerns.
-I'm trained to deal with a range of situations, helping you find ways to cope with issues in your life.
+I'm trained to deal with a range of situations, to help you find ways to cope with issues and concerns in your life.

 You might be considering counselling if you feel anxious, depressed or you have experienced a bereavement.
 People also find counselling useful if their relationships feel strained or they are having harmful thoughts and feelings.

-In addition to the issues above, some other areas I also have experience of working with people are when they are having unexpected mood swings, disrupted sleeping patterns, eating disorders, or if they find themselves using substances to cope with issues in their life.
+In addition to the issues above some other areas I also have experience of working with people is if they are experiencing eating disorders, unexpected mood swings, disrupted sleeping patterns, or if they find themselves using substances to cope with issues in their life.